mrciolino/wiki-backup/organizations/vrintica-genealogy.md

 ## Daera Line
 Matriarch: Daera Vrintica, a dwarven woman from Gothriathon.
 This is considered the most important and line for Vrintian royalty.
 Races: Dwelf (Elf + Dwarf)
+- Lataniel Os Daera Vrintica
 - ??? ???
 Daera Vrintica: Unknown royal put in charge of Arnsworth after the Kaltosar Incursion.
 - Osdimir Lataniel Daera Vrintica: Became a top sorcerer of RVASSS.
 ## Wotera Line
 Matriarch: Wotera Vrintica, an elvish woman
 Races: Elf
+- Lynara Os Wotera Vrintica
+- Beste Lynara Wotera Vrintica
-- Walter Wotera Beste Vrintica: Decadent noble, became an admiral
+- Walter Beste Wotera Vrintica: Decadent noble, became an admiral
+- Folos Walter Wotera Vrintica: Son of Walter
 ## Darmuth Minor Line
 Matriarch: [Darmuth](/characters/Darmuth).
 Since she was not wed to Os but his oldest son Evhal, this is a minor line.
 It is unclear if Darmuth and Evhal had children or how many generations this line progressed until the fall of Tiyamanni.
 Races: Ellithid (Elf + Illithid)